jullierme/angular-keycode/README.md

 Magic Numbers Never \o/
 ===================

-A Service for codes of keyboard events.
+A code service of keyboard events

 Less than 2 kb minified